d-murphy/nysdrillteams/README.md

 * 2011 states has no running order
 * why do nassau teams have true booleans for suffolk points (2008 three man ladder @ central islip)
     * maybe class can fix this?
-* state record flags are run in runDb
-* update name of old id field
 * there is a tournament with id: 'hose tester checked on 8/13/93 found it to be illegal by rules committee.'

-### To Do Before live
-* tracks page, pictures, track records

 ### To Do
 * cloudfront to secure FE, I think this will fix the cors issue then - not sure, but going to keep going.
 * add logout and use deleteSession;
 * test session expiration